RobSero/eBay-price-checker/README.md

 - Unless absolutely required, I have confirmed that I will be sticking with React for any single page applications because the bloated nature of Angular’s file system I felt was a bit messy and unnecessary particularly after using JSX files.
 A good experience but I would rather spend more time mastering React in future projects.

-- Building native mobile apps was very enjoyable and the similarity to ReactDOM was very surprising.
+- Building native mobile apps was very enjoyable and the similarity to ReactDOM was quite surprising.
 As a result, I will be looking to see if it is possible to build native apps to supplement any React projects I work on because of the simple(ish) transition over and the fun of it.